Local companies partner up to properly retire American flags

 Well, two local companies are partnering up to help you properly retire your flag and honor a veteran.

-For the very first time, Altmeyer Funeral Homes has teamed up with Greg’s Market’s for their program, “A Treasured Veteran.”
+For the very first time, Altmeyer Funeral Homes have teamed up with Greg’s Market for their program, “A Treasured Veteran.”

-Altmeyer has a “Retired Flag” drop box at each Greg’s Market’s location in Moundsville to allow the community to bring their American flags that are no longer suitable for display.
+Altmeyer has a “Retired Flag” drop box at each Greg’s Market location in Moundsville to allow the community to bring their American flags that are no longer suitable for display.

 “This is an honor and a ceremony that we do for the veteran where the flag is placed under the left arm of the veteran that is going to be cremated.
 So, it is good and proper for the flag.
 And again, it honors the veteran, and their family is also, you know, always very happy to hear that that is something that they will be doing.”Alishah Hardway | Funeral Director, Altmeyer Funeral Homes & Crematory